 Tea tree oil is a potent essential oil with a wide variety of uses.
 Diffusing this incredible oil has been known to help induce clear thinking and ease the mind.
 There are soothing tea tree oil recipes for everything from acne bumps to itchy scalps.

 Parents often add tea tree oil to medicated head lice treatments to help with lice in their children’s hair.
 Tea tree oil balms and cuticle creams help ward off nail fungus.
-In fact, tea tree oil is commonly added to soaps, shampoos, body washes, household cleaners and many other products— some you may already be using.
+In fact, tea tree oil is commonly added to soaps, shampoos, conditioners, body washes, household cleaners and many other products— some you may already be using.